SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 * [Spend Matters](https://spendmatters.com/)

 Approved supplier lists can also take decisions away from researchers.
 You may have someone who you know would be good to work with, but you need to get them on the approved suppliers list.
 This may take a prohibitively long time, or may get blocked altogether.
 It is easy to get discouraged.
 However, researchers should avoid pushing responsibility onto techs or sysadmins, and engage actively in discussion to find workarounds and push for change.

+Or if you are the one who is making a decision?
+It is also worth remembering that rules don't have to be followed.

 {{< hint info >}}
 **Suggested Reading:** Although it is not specifically focused on technology or sustainability, Moten and Harney’s _[The Undercommons: Fugitive Planning and Black Study](https://www.akpress.org/the-undercommons.html)_ is a thought-provoking read about what it means to work ethically within the constraints of academia today).